Paris Paris: Development

 In June 2017, further confusion about the remake arose after two separate production houses apart from Thiagarajan's Staar Movies had claimed rights to the film.
 As per a contract signed on 30 July 2016, Staar Movies agreed to enter into a co-production agreement with Mediente International Films Ltd and Liger Commercial Brokers for the making of the films.
 However a mutual cancellation form was then signed between the parties on 5 April 2017 after Mediente allegedly failed to pay the consideration provided under the agreement.
 Then, as per a contract signed on 21 April 2017, Staar Movies agreed to assign the rights of all four South Indian versions of Queen to Golden Crab Film Production Ltd. To avoid the reversion of rights back to Viacom due to three years of inactivity, Staar Movies and Golden Crab swiftly began shooting the film on 17 May 2017 with a series of supporting actors including Nassar under the title of Vaanil Thedi Nindren.
 However, on 3 June 2017, Staar Movies again assigned and transferred the remake rights of the film to Mediente and Liger, with the Kannada version of the film titled Butterfly (2018) featuring Parul Yadav, starting immediately with Ramesh Aravind taking over as director.
 Staar Movies then produced a declaration affidavit on 14 June 2017 that any agreement with Golden Crab Films was false.
 The final credits of the film indicate that the producer is Manu Kumaran of Mediente, with actress Parul Yadav, Staar Movies and Liger as co-producers.

 Kajal Aggarwal revealed in August 2017 that she had agreed terms to play the lead role in the Tamil version of the film, which would also be directed by Ramesh Aravind and produced by Mediente, and that the film's shoot would begin in September 2017.
-In September 2017, it was revealed that Tamannaah would instead work on the Telugu version of the film which would be directed by Neelakanta.
+In September 2017, it was revealed that Bhatia would instead work on the Telugu version of the film which would be directed by Neelakanta.
 Amala Paul also opted out of the Malayalam version citing date issues and was later replaced by Manjima Mohan.
 In late September 2017, Mediente announced that the Tamil film would be titled Paris Paris and the shoot would commence from October 2017.
 Writer Tamizhachi Thangapandian was signed to help adapt the script and opted to set the film in Virudhanagar, while music composer Amit Trivedi was signed to work on the Tamil and Kannada versions.
 In late October, Jackson left the film due to scheduling conflicts with the TV series Supergirl.